manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 # Unit Expressions
 >Warning: **Experimental Feature**

-Manifold seamlessly plugs into Java to provide a pretty cool feature called *unit expressions*, which extends the expressive flexibility of Java:
+As with [operator overloading](#operator-overloading) Manifold seamlessly plugs into Java to provide Unit (or *Binding*) Expressions.
+This feature is unique to the Manifold framework and provides a powerfully concise syntax that can be applied to a wide range of applications.

-**Simple, type-safe, easy to read syntax**
+**Simple and easy to read syntax**
 ```java
 Length distance = 100 mph * 3 hr;
 ```